Welcome To Lifetime Learning Center

 LLC Instructor Profile

 After 50 years in the Chicago area, Bill has been in Seattle only three years and it was "blind luck" that brought him to LLC.
 Soon after his arrival in Seattle he was sitting in a Green Lake coffee shop, saw a community newspaper mentioning LLC, went home, looked it up on the Web and called Roger the same day.
 (LLC students and advocates, please note that serendipity and community publicity can be added to word of mouth as effective ways of bringing new people though our doors.)
 When asked if he had any insights or wisdom about aging, Bill said that he is often among the youngest in his classes at LLC and so he looks to his students for inspiration about how to age well.
 "They're very good at it," he says.
 Bill is troubled by recent political polarization in our country and he admits that frankly he is not optimistic about the prospects for the future.
 In his own life he took a recent hiatus from teaching at LLC in order to work on a 13 month remodel on his son and daughter-in-law's home.
-And here is something that will warm the heartstrings of fellow grandparents: The one thing that Bill says he enjoys most of all in the world is babysitting his 2 year old granddaughter 3 days a week!
+And here is something that will warm the heartstrings of fellow grandparents: The one thing that Bill says he enjoys most of all in the world is babysitting his grandchildren!

 For information about our other dedicated instructors click here: LLC Instructors.